rokkro/tmat/README.md

 7. create nice UI (HTML?, Qt/QML?, Excel?) to present data or something like that
 8. other stuff im compeltely forgetting
 9. Make this readme look better

-incomplete read error not fixed, trying to find a fix that wont require a lot of set up